 The film is rather sympathetic to her, which is where the two films heavily differ.
 However, both lead to one same inescapable conclusion, each set of characters get caught and found to be the criminals they are; they are condemned, as they should be.
 When this moment comes for Destiny and Ramona, they fall forever away from grace, and into far less lavish lives, just as Henry Hill did.

 If it weren’t for how often Destiny seems to protest that she did nothing wrong it would be easy to see Ramona as the only true criminal of this film, everything was her idea and she knows it and loves it.
 It’s all about side hustle ideas.
-Yet when all is said and done, she still shows her humanity, and that she did care for Destiny all along.
-As the film says “She didn’t get into the business to make friends, it just happened”, and it just happening is why she feels so much guilt come the end.
-Lopez embraces all of this, and in doing so delivers her most exceptional work ever.
+Yet when all is said and done, her humanity shines through, and we find she did care for Destiny all along.
+As the film says, “She didn’t get into the business to make friends, it just happened”, and it just happening is why she feels so much guilt come the end.
+Lopez embraces all of this, and in doing so, delivers her most exceptional work ever.

 Hustlers is a thoroughly entertaining view of crime in a post GFC era ruled by desperation.
 Come the credits all are depicted as the criminals they are, even if sometimes it feels as though the film didn’t want to.